alexandrefgs/LinkFlow/README.md

 1. **Version 1.0**:
    - Fully functional SPA with user and link management features.
    - Secure authentication with JWT and refresh tokens.
-   - Deployment usinf Docker containers.
+   - Deployment using Docker containers.

 2. **Future Enhancements**:
    - Advanced profile customization with dynamic themes.